casics/dassie/dassie/utils/README.md

    ```
    where `PID` is the process id of the `mongod` process as reported by `start-empty-mongodb`.

 If all went well, there will be a database directory named `lcsh-db` in the current directory.
-This can be used to replace the `lcsh-db` directory in the parent LoCTerms directory.
+This can be used to replace the `lcsh-db` directory in the parent Dassie directory.
 It can also be saved as a database dump, and used to replace the file `lcsh-dump.tgz` in `../data`.